smithjd/sql-pet/docs/083-exploring-a-single-table.md

 Looking at the raw data leads us to suspct that there is a problem with the dates on which Sales Rep orders are entered.

 ### Sales Rep Orderdate Distribution

+Look at the dates when sales are entered for sales by Sales Reps.

 ```r